Overview

 Interpretablility versus explainability

-• Interpretability: Refers to the degree to which a human can understand the cause of a decision made by a model.
-It is essential for verifying the correctness of the model, ensuring compliance with regulations, and enabling effective debugging.
+- Interpretability: The degree to which a human can understand the cause of a decision made by a model, crucial for verifying correctness and ensuring compliance.

-• Explainability: Refers to the extent to which the internal mechanics of a machine learning model can be explained in human terms.
-It is crucial for understanding how models make decisions, ensuring transparency, and building trust with stakeholders.
+- Explainability: The extent to which the internal mechanics of a machine learning model can be articulated in human terms, important for transparency and building trust.

 Explainability methods overview